 The Office of Human Resources will determine the results, selecting no more than two recipients from each major New Jersey campus, and communicate accordingly with the Office of the President, both Campus Executives and Office of Communications.

 A letter signed by the University President, will be sent to each awardee late in August.

-The names are forwarded to the Provost hosting the convocation for inclusion in the program and scripts.
+The names are forwarded to the Campus Executive hosting the convocation for inclusion in the program and scripts.

-The names are forwarded, along with the nominations, to the Office of University Relations for the development of a 100-200 word citation to be read at the convocation.
+The names are forwarded, along with the nominations, to the Office of Communications for the development of a 100-200 word citation to be read at the convocation.

 Copies of all nominations will be forwarded to the President’s Office to be kept on file, in a confidential manner, for two years.

-Citations are to be reviewed by the awardee prior to the presentation by the respective Provost at the convocation ceremony.
-NOTE: Provost reads citation; President conveys award.
+Citations are to be reviewed by the awardee prior to the presentation by the respective Campus Executive at the convocation ceremony.
+NOTE: Campus Executive reads citation; President conveys award.